PrefectHQ/prefect/docs/concepts/schedules.md

   - Through the interactive `prefect deploy` command
   - With the `deployments` -> `schedule` section of the `prefect.yaml` file )

-## Multiple schedule support
+## Support for multiple schedules

 We are currently rolling out support for multiple schedules per deployment.
-You can now assign multiple schedules to Deployments in the Prefect UI, the CLI, the `Deployment` class, and in [block-based deployment](/concepts/deployments/#block-based-deployments) YAML files.
+You can now assign multiple schedules to Deployments in the Prefect UI, the CLI via `prefect deployment schedule` commands, the `Deployment` class, and in [block-based deployment](/concepts/deployments/#block-based-deployments) YAML files.

-Support for multiple schedules in `flow.serve`, `serve`, and `prefect deploy` will arrive soon.
+Support for multiple schedules in `flow.serve`, `flow.deploy`, `serve`, and `prefect deploy` will arrive in Q1 2024.

 ## Creating schedules through the UI